Perranwell railway station: History

 There were originally two platforms either side of a passing loop, and a goods shed with several sidings to south, one of which was equipped with a two-ton crane.
 The yard was able to accommodate live stock and most types of goods.
 The signal box was very distinctive, being sited on girders above the track alongside the goods shed.
+It was removed in the 1960s, at the same time as the goods sidings.

 A GWR camp coach was sited at the station from 1936 to 1939, and the Western Region also provided one from 1952 to 1964.

-The Cornwall Railway was amalgamated into the Great Western Railway on 1 July 1889.
-The Great Western Railway was nationalised into British Railways from 1 January 1948, and was privatised in the 1990s.

 The goods shed still stands in the forecourt despite goods traffic ceasing on 4 January 1965.
 A drinking fountain on the platform is a reminder of more important days, although it is no longer in use.